Milk Street, London: Early history

 Archaeological investigations of a site on the corner of the modern Milk Street and Russia Row by the Museum of London in 1976–77 found Roman remains.
 A medieval Jewish mikveh (ritual bath) was excavated here, and is now displayed in the Jewish Museum London.

 Milk Street is first mentioned as "Melecstrate" in a source dating from c.
 1132–1150.
 It was the site of medieval London's milk market and is also recorded as "Melchstrate" (1227), "Melkestrate" (1231), "Melcstrate", "Melkstrete", "Milkstrate" (1278–79), "Milcstrate" (1279), and "Milkestretende".
 Sources record that there was a "great Fire in Milkstrete and Bread Street" in 1264.

-Sir Thomas More, author of Utopia (1516) was born in Milk Street in February 1478 and a plaque at the north end of the street marks the approximate spot.
+Sir Thomas More, author of Utopia (1516), whose parents lived in Milk Street, was later said, without documentation, to have been born there in February 1478, and a plaque at the north end of the street marks the approximate spot.
 Sir Thomas Gresham was also in 1519, born in Milk Street.
 The south end of the street was the site of the parish church of St Mary Magdalen before the church was destroyed in the Great Fire of London in 1666.
 The parish was then merged with the adjacent St Lawrence Jewry and Honey Lane Market built on the site which at one time had 105 butchers' stalls.
 Edward Hatton noted in 1708 that the market was known for its meat, fish and poultry.